 First stop?
 Food.
 We had lunch at the pretty Mount Lavinia Hotel.
 With its picturesque rooftop terrace and beach view, I’d never have guessed I was so close to the hustle and bustle.

 We were then taken on a walking tour of Colombo.
 Now, it’s worth thinking about your outfit before setting foot in certain parts of the city.
 As you’ll be walking past Hindu temples (we even had a peek inside one), you’ll be expected to cover your shoulders and knees.
-But don’t stress too much, I just popped on a maxi dress and brought a jacket to drape over myself.
+I just popped on a maxi dress and brought a jacket to drape over myself.

 Our trip was about to come to an end, but not before we’d dined at the Gallery Café.
 This eatery was located on a street named Paradise Road, and I can see why.
 With its twinkling lights, beautiful courtyard and reflecting pool, it would be the perfect setting for a romantic dinner.